tsackton/taelgar/Species/Languages.md

 _Real world analog_: Spanish or Portugese, but with some Italian.
 _Alphabet_: Cymean is written using the Drankorian alphabet *Intelligibility*: Isinguese is a closely related language, and is usually mutually understandable with Cymean.
+Sembaran shares a large vocabulary with Isinguese and to a lesser extent Cymean, but uses a different grammar; it is loosely understandable with effort to speaker of Cymean.
 ##### Isinguese
 A number of mutually understandable languages and dialects spoken throughout the [[Istaros Watershed]] before te destruction of [[Isingue]].
 Today it survives amongst the Isinguese refugee communities, especially in the [[Duchy of Maseau]] and the [[Refounded Alliance of Aurbez]].

 _Real world analog_: Spanish or French, more French in the northern areas, Spanish to the south
-_Alphabet_: Isinguese is written using the Drankorian alphabet *Intelligibility*: Both Sembaran (especially southern Sembaran) ad Cymean are closely related, and are usually both understandable to speakers of Isinguese.
+_Alphabet_: Isinguese is written using the Drankorian alphabet *Intelligibility*: Cymean is closely related, and is usually understandable to speakers of Isinguese.
+Sembaran shares a large vocabulary with Isinguese and to a lesser extent Cymean, but uses a different grammar; it is somewhat understandable with effort to speaker of Isinguese.
 ##### Chardonian
 A number of mutually understandable languages and dialects spoken in Chardon and the Chardonian Empire, as well as areas under Chardonian influence in the [[Yeraad]] and [[Chasa]] river valleys.
 A descendant of the Drankorian tongue, although with Northros influences.
 Chardon sees itself as the inheritor of the Drankorian Empire, and intentionally imitates the Drankorian language in naming.